Battered by currency swings, European firms unpick global production model

 Sourcing locally has other benefits, especially in emerging markets like Africa, where using local suppliers can fuel economic development - and buying power - of the communities in which manufacturers operate.

-Food and drink makers including Nestle, SABMiller and Unilever have all worked to develop local suppliers, which also helps to secure supply and make products more affordable.
+Food and drink makers including Nestle NESN.VX, SABMiller SAB.L and Unilever (ULVR.L) have all worked to develop local suppliers, which also helps to secure supply and make products more affordable.

 Nestle Russia CEO Maurizio Patarnello cited local sourcing as part of the reason his business was only minimally impacted by last year's ban on imports of many Western goods in retaliation for sanctions over the crisis in Ukraine.